51Degrees/specifications/device-detection-specification/part3/required-examples.md

 ### Fluent Builders

-Reference implementation examples demonstrate the use of the simplified top-level builder for cloud and on-premise. <span style="color:yellow">
+Reference implementation examples demonstrate the use of the simplified top-level builder for cloud and on-premise.
+Noting that [elsewhere](../../pipeline-specification/reference-implementation-notes.md) we recommend considering the trade-off between the apparent simplicity of this approach and some disadvantages.

-The spec recommends that this simplified builder is not implemented (Or, if it is implemented, there will need to be effort on reducing the issues that arrise from it's use)</span>
- Assuming default values are needed this does simplify the examples.
+Additionally, assuming default values are needed this does simplify the examples.
 However, it has the disadvantage that users may not understand how to use the pipeline builder and the various engine builders in concert, and hence may not be aware of how they can configure